1. Early years

 'sustaining a successful studio comes down to discipline.
-You have to treat everything you do as if you were working in a large organization,'
+You have to treat everything you do as if you were working in a large organisation,'

-and, although she has her own percentages and prioritizes design over administrative tasks:
+and, although she has her own percentages and prioritises design over administrative tasks:

 'that it’s about 70% administrative and 30% art making (…) ensuring that (she) works regular hours'.